Equitrans Midstream Corporation (ETRN) attracts a new wave of investors despite economic turmoil - The Dwinnex

-The closing price of Equitrans Midstream Corporation (NYSE: ETRN) was 8.01 for the day, up 1.65% from the previous closing price of $7.88.
-In other words, the price has increased by $+0.13 from its previous closing price.
-On the day, 2624869 shares were traded.
-ETRN reached its highest trading level at $8.03 during the session, while it also had its lowest trading level at $7.62.
+Equitrans Midstream Corporation (NYSE: ETRN) closed the day trading at 8.25 up 4.43% from the previous closing price of $7.90.
+In other words, the price has increased by $+0.35 from its previous closing price.
+On the day, 2696761 shares were traded.
+ETRN stock price reached its highest trading level at $8.33 during the session, while it also had its lowest trading level at $8.05.

 Top 5 Cheap Stocks to Own Right Now